How to write effective call center scripts

 1. Agent Training

 We see that Phoebe is initially hesitant to talk to customers but armed with the script she becomes confident, scripts can give that confidence to your agents.
-Call center scripts can be an effective training tool for employees who are starting off, it gives them an idea of what to expect and what to say in certain situations.
-Call center scripts ensure that your employees are equipped with accurate information that is easily accessible.
+Call center scripts can be an effective training tool for new agents who are starting off.
+It gives them an idea of what to expect and what to say during sensitive customer interactions.
+It gives them a direction as to how to conduct a good call even when there is a frustrated customer at the other end.
+Call center scripts ensure that your contact center agents are equipped with accurate information that is easily accessible thus making them more productive.

 2. Uniform customer interactions